- New Annex

 PhD 1951 in Mechanics and Hydraulics

-Dr. John Craven has more than 40 years of experience in the innovation, development, design, construction, and operational deployment of major oceanic systems and technology worldwide.
-With a Ph.D. from The University of Iowa, he served as a troubleshooting scientist/technologist with the United States Navy (USN) and has at-sea experience with minesweeping and the development of the submarines Albacore, Nautilus, and Sea Wolf.
+Prior to his death in 2015, Dr. John Craven had more than 50 years of experience in the innovation, development, design, construction, and operational deployment of major oceanic systems and technology worldwide.
+With a Ph.D. from The University of Iowa, he served as a troubleshooting scientist/technologist with the United States Navy (USN) and had at-sea experience with minesweeping and the development of the submarines Albacore, Nautilus, and Sea Wolf.
 He received two distinguished Civilian Service Awards from the USN in connection with these developments.

 Dr. Craven served as chief scientist of the Navy Special Projects Office for the development of the Polaris Fleet Ballistic Missile Submarine System.
 In the aftermath of the loss of the submarine Thresher he was chosen to be the project manager of the USN Deep Submergence Program.
 He was responsible for the direction and management of the USN Deep Submergence Rescue Vehicle, the NR-1 nuclear powered research submersible, Sea Labs II and III, the initial suite of intelligence submarines, and the USN Large Object Salvage System.

-Dr. Craven's current undertaking is to link up islands in the Pacific Ocean with sustainable energy, agriculture and fresh water through the use of deep ocean water pumped up via pipes from offshore (Wired Magazine, 13.06).
-He is also developing a new and innovative cold water therapy which may produce significant health breakthroughs and slow the aging process.
+Dr. Craven's most recent undertaking was to link up islands in the Pacific Ocean with sustainable energy, agriculture and fresh water through the use of deep ocean water pumped up via pipes from offshore (Wired Magazine, 13.06).
+He also was developing a new and innovative cold water therapy which could produce significant health breakthroughs and slow the aging process.

 Inducted June 7, 2002